morse-simulator/morse/doc/morse/user/others/human.rst

 --------

 - **move**: (Synchronous service)
+    Move the body, or the hand in case of manipulation mode. in case of moving the body, the two argument expected are speed and rotation. in case of moving the hand this two argument should be x and z displacement.

 - **move_head**: (Synchronous service)
+    Move the head. two argument expected : pan and tilt

 - **grasp_**: (Synchronous service)
+    Grasp and ungrap an object if in manipulating mode. take one argument : must be "t" to grasp and "f" to ungrasp

 - **move_hand**: (Synchronous service)
+    Move the hand in the third direction ( y, see above).

 - **toggle_manipulation**: (Synchronous service)
+    Switch from and to manipulation mode